Eigenvalues and eigenvectors: Diagonalization and eigendecomposition

 A can therefore be decomposed into a matrix composed of its eigenvectors, a diagonal matrix with its eigenvalues along the diagonal, and the inverse of the matrix of eigenvectors.
-This is called the eigendecomposition and it is a similarity transformation.
-Such a matrix A is said to be similar to the diagonal matrix Λ or diagonalizable.
+This is called the eigendecomposition; it is a similarity transformation.
+Such a matrix A is said to be similar to the diagonal matrix Λ, or diagonalizable.
 The matrix Q is the change of basis matrix of the similarity transformation.
 Essentially, the matrices A and Λ represent the same linear transformation expressed in two different bases.
 The eigenvectors are used as the basis when representing the linear transformation as Λ.

 Conversely, suppose a matrix A is diagonalizable.
-Let P be a non-singular square matrix such that PAP is some diagonal matrix D. Left multiplying both by P, AP = PD.
-Each column of P must therefore be an eigenvector of A whose eigenvalue is the corresponding diagonal element of D. Since the columns of P must be linearly independent for P to be invertible, there exist n linearly independent eigenvectors of A. It then follows that the eigenvectors of A form a basis if and only if A is diagonalizable.
+Let P be a non-singular square matrix such that PAP is some diagonal matrix D. Left multiplying both by P yields AP = PD.
+Each column of P must therefore be an eigenvector of A whose eigenvalue is the corresponding diagonal element of D. Since the columns of P must be linearly independent for P to be invertible, there exist n linearly independent eigenvectors of A.

+In conclusion, the eigenvectors of $A$ form a basis of $\C^n$ if and only if $A$ is diagonalizable.

 A matrix that is not diagonalizable is said to be defective.
 For defective matrices, the notion of eigenvectors generalizes to generalized eigenvectors and the diagonal matrix of eigenvalues generalizes to the Jordan normal form.
 Over an algebraically closed field, any matrix A has a Jordan normal form and therefore admits a basis of generalized eigenvectors and a decomposition into generalized eigenspaces.